 My name is Amy Zerba (pronounced ZER-bah).
-I am a copy editor at The New York Times in Manhattan, where I edit stories for the web and print.
-I am a hybrid journalist — my journalism experience is rooted in print yet I have completely embraced the web, mobile journalism and social media.
+I am a staff editor at The New York Times in Manhattan, where I edit stories for the web and print.
+I am a hybrid journalist.
+My journalism experience is rooted in print yet I have completely embraced the web, mobile journalism and social media.

 When I’m not working, I research and write about young people (ages 18-29) and how they learn about the news — from print to online to social media.